rust-lang/book/second-edition/src/ch13-01-closures.md

 values to simulate user input and random number generation inputs to the `generate_workout` function</span>

-That's the context of what we're working on.
-The `generate_workout` function in Listing 13-3 contains the business logic of the app that we're most concerned with in this example.
+That’s the context of what we’re working on.
+The `generate_workout` function in Listing 13-3 contains the business logic of the app that we’re most concerned with in this example.
 The rest of the code changes in this example will be made to this function: